coder137/coder137.github.io/_posts/2018-06-18-esp-idf-with-eclipse.md

 ## Conclusion

-While this method does have a few configuration steps to go through for every new project setup, the 5 mins that you will spend setting up your project will greatly help you in your prototyping speed.
+While this method does have a few configuration steps to go through for every new project setup, the 5 minutes that you will spend setting up your project will greatly help you in your prototyping speed.

 Working with IDE's give you access to code completion and error highlighting which also reduces debugging time